IPU Accounting and Ratemaking Course

 About the program

-IPU is pleased to offer this new and unique educational opportunity to economic regulators and the regulatory policy community.
-IPU Ratemaking Course is a concise and comprehensive introduction to public utility accounting, financing, and pricing to ensure sustainability and protect ratepayers.
+IPU is pleased to offer this unique educational opportunity to economic regulators and the regulatory policy community.
+IPU Accounting and Ratemaking Course is a concise and comprehensive introduction to public utility accounting, financing, and pricing to ensure sustainability and protect ratepayers.
 The program focuses on the enterprise model of utilities and the utility basis for ratemaking, as used by regulated and other utility companies.
-Interactive exercises will make use of financial accounting and other publicly available data pertaining to an actual water company and cover real issues in a contemporary regulatory case following the utility basis for ratemaking.
+Interactive exercises will make use of actual financial reports and other publicly available data pertaining to a vertically integrated, regional private water company, and cover real issues in a contemporary regulatory case following the utility basis for ratemaking.

 The course is organized around generally accepted principles and methods of regulatory and rate-case accounting, analysis, and auditing, consistent with the NARUC Uniform System of Accounts and Rate Case and Audit Manual and other key resources.
 The methods of instruction will make key concepts and terminology accessible.
 This course is recommended for anyone relatively new to ratemaking, whether for publicly owned, or not-for-profit utilities in the water, electricity, or natural gas subsectors, as well as experienced professionals looking to refresh their knowledge it today’s context.

-IPU’s Ratemaking Course is designed to complement our Annual Regulatory Studies Program, which provides a deeper interdisciplinary exploration of regulatory theory, jurisdiction, and market structures.
+IPU’s Accounting and Ratemaking Course is designed to complement our Annual Regulatory Studies Program, which provides a deeper interdisciplinary exploration of regulatory theory, jurisdiction, and market structures.

 For questions about IPU educational programs and role in the regulatory policy community, please contact IPU Director, Dr. Janice Beecher (email@example.com).